The power of an annual performance review is underrated.

 As indicated in last week‘s article, the annual review is a critical phase of the traditional performance management life cycle.
 The performance management lifecycle definition encompasses four main stages:

 Today we will explore Feedback and Review as they are tightly connected.
 I contend that without regular feedback conversations, the annual review is ineffective.
 The challenge is that many IT managers have never been taught how to have a feedback conversation with their employees.
-To add to the problem, most IT managers are elevated into manager roles without much, if any, management and leadership training at all.
+To add to the problem, most IT managers are elevated into manager roles without much, if any, management and IT leadership training at all.
 This only further propagates the problem.

 A well–integrated feedback and review process supports holding ongoing performance conversations using goals and development progress to help the discussion.
 I portray it as a cycle because it is compelling to look at performance management as a system.